noi-techpark/bdp-commons/data-collectors/environment-appa/README.md

 It is the entry point of the project, and has the purpose of calling the components in the specific order.
 It is managed by the Spring Scheduler and can be configured in `src/main/resources/META-INF/spring/applicationContext.xml` using CRON-like timing syntax.

+In the same xml file it is possible to edit the init function, which in this case takes care of collecting **historic data**, from `odp.data.history.from.10minuti` (found in `src/main/resources/config.properties`) up unitil the present day (in a 31-days-per-call fashion, required by the source api).

 #### DataFetcher

 This is the class that takes care of managing API requests to the source of the data.
 Strongly relies on the ResourceBundle configuration file that can be found in `src/main/resources/config.properties`.